 Everyone’s poorer after a divorce – the same income now has to be split two ways.

 Expectations may need to be adjusted – upgrade education and skills, find a new job, move to a less expensive home, or find a boarder.
-Rebuilding after divorce presents challenges, but it’s possible to come back financially and move forward.
+Starting over after divorce presents challenges, but it’s possible to come back financially and move forward.